To keep your Surface looking and working great, clean the touchscreen and keyboard frequently, and keep your Surface covered when you're not using it.

 All rechargeable batteries wear out eventually.
 Here's how to get the longest life from your battery:

-- Once a month, let your battery drain below half way before charging it.
+- Several times a week, let your battery drain below 50% before charging it.

 - Avoid having your Surface plugged in 24/7.

 - Store your Surface in a cool, dry room when you're not using it.

 For more info about battery health, see Caring for your Surface battery.

 For more info about charging, see How to charge Surface.